 Area 2 Clinical, Developmental, Personality, and Social Psychology: PSYC 0203 (or PSYC 0230), PSYC 0204, PSYC 0224, and PSYC 0225 (or PSYC 0216).

 III.
-Electives: In addition, students choose three elective courses from the psychology curriculum, including winter term.
+Electives: Students choose three additional courses from any level of the psychology curriculum, including winter term.
 PSYC 0350, PSYC 0500, or PSYC 0700 can be used as one of the elective requirements.
 (PSYC 0701, 0702, and 0703 do not satisfy the elective requirement.)

 V. Advanced seminars and senior work: Advanced seminars and senior work in psychology emphasize the synthesis and integration of theory and research.
 Each student must take two seminars (0400-level courses) in psychology; these may be taken during junior and senior years.
 Students who meet the department requirements also may apply to the department to complete a senior honors thesis in psychology, which requires students to apply their skills and knowledge to the completion of a year-long empirical research project.
 Students who complete an honors thesis in psychology can count PSYC 0703 for one of their two advanced seminar requirements.
 (See description below.)

 Departmental Honors in Psychology: Students who seek to graduate with departmental honors should consult with a faculty member no later than their junior year to actively begin planning their research.
 Students intending to complete honors work are expected to submit a Thesis Intent Form by the stated deadline (early to mid-March) of their junior year.
 The psychology thesis requires three semesters (including Winter Term) of independent research.
 During the fall term of their senior year, candidates will enroll in PSYC 0701.
 During the winter and spring terms, after meeting the special requirements listed in the course description and being accepted into honors candidacy, they will enroll in PSYC 0702 and PSYC 0703, respectively.
 A minimum GPA of 3.5 in psychology department courses is required for admission to honors candidacy.
 Students who complete an honors thesis in psychology can count PSYC 0703 for one of their two advanced seminar requirements.